sematext/solr-researcher/relaxer/README.md

 </searchComponent>
 ```
 Configuration of Relaxer component consists of:
-* Property maxOriginalResults (Integer, default value is 0) - Relaxer will produce suggestions only in situations where original query returned <= maxOriginalResults results, otherwise it will assume suggestions are not needed.
+* Property `maxOriginalResults` (Integer, default value is 0) - Relaxer will produce suggestions only in situations where original query returned <= `maxOriginalResults` results, otherwise it will assume suggestions are not needed.
-* Property minResultsForGoodFgsSuggestion (integer, default value is 0) - The minimal number of results one suggestion has to return to label it as a 'good' suggestion.
+* Property `minResultsForGoodFgsSuggestion` (integer, default value is 0) - The minimal number of results one suggestion has to return to label it as a 'good' suggestion.
-* Property fieldAnalyzerMaps.
+* Property `fieldAnalyzerMaps`.
 You can specify a custom analyzer (config in schema.xml) to parse query intead of original field analyzer.
-* Property phraseQueryHeuristics – a list of classes containing heuristics to be used on phrase queries (queries which contain one or more pairs of double-quotes).
-Currently, there are two such classes com.sematext.solr.handler.component.relaxer.heuristics.phrase.RemoveAllQuote s (this one is considered default in case no phrase heuristics are specified in configuration), and com.sematext.solr.handler.component.relaxer.heuristics.phrase.RemoveOneToken FromPhrase.
-It is easy to write custom implementations by implementing interface QueryRelaxerHeuristic which contains just one method - createSuggestions
+* Property `phraseQueryHeuristics` – a list of classes containing heuristics to be used on phrase queries (queries which contain one or more pairs of double-quotes).
+Currently, there are two such classes `com.sematext.solr.handler.component.relaxer.heuristics.phrase.RemoveAllQuote` (this one is considered default in case no phrase heuristics are specified in configuration), and `com.sematext.solr.handler.component.relaxer.heuristics.phrase.RemoveOneToken` FromPhrase.
+It is easy to write custom implementations by implementing interface `QueryRelaxerHeuristic` which contains just one method - `createSuggestions`
-* Property regularQueryHeuristics - a list of classes containing heuristics to be used on non-phrase queries.
-Currently, there is only one such class (and it is a default value), com.sematext.solr.handler.component.relaxer.heuristics.regular.RemoveOneTerm.
-For custom implementations, the same interface should be implemented as for phraseQueryHeuristics.
+* Property `regularQueryHeuristics` - a list of classes containing heuristics to be used on non-phrase queries.
+Currently, there is only one such class (and it is a default value), `com.sematext.solr.handler.component.relaxer.heuristics.regular.RemoveOneTerm`.
+For custom implementations, the same interface should be implemented as for `phraseQueryHeuristics`.

 The following parameters can be used to control Relaxer and can be passed in the URL:
-* queryRelaxer (true|false): defines whether Relaxer should run for particular query or not
+* `queryRelaxer` (true|false): defines whether Relaxer should run for particular query or not
-* queryRelaxer.q: query to be used for Relaxer.
+* `queryRelaxer.q`: query to be used for Relaxer.
 This is useful when the actual full query sent to Solr is complex and when the user-entered portion is hard or impossible to extract.
 In such cases the user-entered query string can be specified in queryRelaxer.q parameter.
-* queryRelaxer.field: specified the field to act on; available in RemoveOnClause heuristic
+* `queryRelaxer.field`: specified the field to act on; available in `RemoveOnClause` heuristic
-* queryRelaxer.preferFewerMatches (true|false): best suggestion usually has more search results, but in some case we prefer fewer result suggestions
+* `queryRelaxer.preferFewerMatches` (true|false): best suggestion usually has more search results, but in some case we prefer fewer result suggestions
-* queryRelaxer.rows (integer, default value is from “rows” core search param).
+* `queryRelaxer.rows` (integer, default value is from “rows” core search param).
 The number of docs to be returned for each suggested relaxed query
 queryRelaxer.rowsPerQuery (integer, default value 5): number of suggestions to return
-* queryRelaxer.longQueryTerms (integer, default value 5): the length expressed in the number of tokens beyond which a query will be considered long and thus relaxed via the mm param; available in RemoveOnClause heuristic
+* `queryRelaxer.longQueryTerms` (integer, default value 5): the length expressed in the number of tokens beyond which a query will be considered long and thus relaxed via the mm param; available in `RemoveOnClause` heuristic
-* queryRelaxer.longQueryMM (a valid mm value): when a query is considered long, the original mm is relaxed by this parameter; available in RemoveOnClause heuristic
+* `queryRelaxer.longQueryMM` (a valid mm value): when a query is considered long, the original mm is relaxed by this parameter; available in `RemoveOnClause` heuristic

 Complex queries that use sub-queries let one specify the field to “act on”.
 Here are a few ways to do that in RemoveOneClause heuristic:
-* use queryRelaxer.field - Relaxer will work on all sub-queries that use the specified field
+* use `queryRelaxer.field` - Relaxer will work on all sub-queries that use the specified field
-* add signal relax=on to sub-query.
-For example: {!edismax qf=title v=”Analytics Software” relax=on} {!edismax qf=content v=”Analytics Software”}, relaxer will only relax the first sub-query
+* add signal `relax=on` to sub-query.
+For example: `{!edismax qf=title v=”Analytics Software” relax=on} {!edismax qf=content v=”Analytics Software”}`, relaxer will only relax the first sub-query
-* use queryRelaxer.q (similar to hl.q) - must be used with parameter dereferencing because Relaxer only relaxes queryRelaxer.q.
-For example: q={!edismax qf=title v=$relaxerQuery.q} {!edismax qf=content v=”Analytics Software”&queryRelaxer.q=Analytics Software
+* use `queryRelaxer.q` (similar to `hl.q`) - must be used with parameter dereferencing because Relaxer only relaxes `queryRelaxer.q`.
+For example: `q={!edismax qf=title v=$relaxerQuery.q} {!edismax qf=content v=”Analytics Software”&queryRelaxer.q=Analytics Software`

 One can define as many different search component configurations as needed, each under a different name.
 Once defined, a component needs to be added to the appropriate request handler.
 For instance: